woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 Now she witnesses whatever is next.
 It might sound as if she’s in different, but she’s not — she’s just detached.
 To be indifferent is to have little or no interest in life.
 Either life has beaten down such a person and they’ve become filled with hopelessness, or they’ve become <u>jaded</u> and <u>cynical</u> about life and it appears <u>dull</u> and <u>tedious</u>.

 The person of freedom is not in different at all.
-He is very alI've to life.
+He is very alIive to life.
 He is filled with it moment-to-moment,whatsoever it is; he is spontaneous.
 But he’s detached because he does not cling to any particular part of life.
 He lets each moment go to make way for whatever is in the next moment.
 He is open, receptI've, flexible... but not in different in the least.He watches all, accepts all, but clings to nothing, identifies with nothing.

 He is **like an empty mirror**.
 Whatsoever stands in front of the mirror is reflected <u>faithfully</u>.
 The mirror does not ask whether you are beautiful or ugly, male or female, friendly or <u>hostile</u>, healthy or sick, rich or poor, young or old, powerful or helpless.
 The mirror doesn’t try to avoid you, it doesn’t ask you to stand in front of it.
 It has neither a version nor desire.